Skip to content

 Database backends

-AMX ships adapters for ten database backends.
+AMX ships adapters for twelve database backends.
 Every adapter normalises that backend's introspection and comment APIs into the Universal Metadata Interface so the agents and review wizard treat them identically.
-This page tells you which backend to pick for which workload, the capability matrix across all ten, and where each backend diverges in profiling syntax or write-back SQL.
+This page tells you which backend to pick for which workload, the capability matrix across all twelve, and where each backend diverges in profiling syntax or write-back SQL.

 Pick a backend